work7z/LafTools/CONTRIBUTION.md

 ## Pre-requisites

+s
-To start developing this project, please ensure that you have installed below SDK and software below first, and kindly pay attention to their version for fear of any incompatiblity.
+Before you start developing this project, please ensure that you have the following SDKs and software installed.
+Pay close attention to the versions specified to avoid any compatibility issues.
+Some versions may work, but the ones listed below are recommended.

-- Node v14.17.3 and later
+- Node v20.9.0
-- Go 1.21.1 and later
+- Go 1.21.1
 - Git Bash
 - Visual Studio Code